Shamar/shamar.github.io/_posts/2019-05-10-what-is-informatics.markdown

 created new ways of living that in turn enabled the rise of more complex human organizations.

+One might wonder: how something that works with Information can impact so deeply the physical world we live in?
+Informations are just insight we can communicate, after all!

+While many argue that "software is eating the world", few ask **how** this happens.

+It turns out that the explaination is a marvel of electronics: the general purpose programmable computer.
+General purpose computers are not designed to solve a particular problem but to execute certain sequences of instructions fed by a programmer in a binary format.

+In itself, a general purpose computer is useless.
+But programs can specialize them to make them useful for a wide variety of problems.

-Furthermore, each progress in the technology of weapons provided a strategic advantage to those who got it.
+As before, each progress in the technology of weapons provided a strategic advantage to those who got it.
 We don't need to go back at the stone age to see evidence of this.
 Not even knowing about Enigma is required.
 A Cyber World War is ongoing right now.
-A war for the total domination of humans though technology.
+A war for the total domination of humans through technology.

 ## The value of Debugging